cool-RR/python_toolbox/README.markdown

 When you're writing a simulation, about 90% of the code you write is boilerplate; Code that isn't directly related to the phenomenon you're simulating, but is necessary for your simulation to work.
 The aim of GarlicSim is to write that 90% of the code once and for all, and to do it well, so you could concentrate on the important 10%.

-Additionally. we intend to ship GarlicSim with a standard library of common simulations, which the user may find useful to use as-is, or with his/her own modifications.
+Additionally, we intend to ship GarlicSim with a standard library of common simulations, that the user may find useful to use as-is, or with his/her own modifications.

 *__Serious Python coders are needed.
 If you are interested, [contact me](mailto:cool-rr@cool-rr.com).__*